Should You Upgrade to the New Outlook for Windows? Here's What You Need to Know

 See what else you can look forward to:

-New design
+New Design

-One of the most noticeable changes in "One Outlook" is its new design.
+One of the most noticeable changes in the new Outlook is its new design.
 The interface is clean, with a focus on simplicity and ease of use.
 The previous ribbon has been replaced with a simplified ribbon, making it easier to find the functions you need.
-The new design also includes a customizable navigation bar that allows you to access your most-used folders and features.
+The new design also includes a customizable navigation bar.
+This bar will allow you to access your most-used folders and features.

 New pared-down Ribbon in OutlookNew pared-down Ribbon in Outlook.
 Source: Microsoft

-Pin emails
+Pin Emails

 Pin important emails to the top of your inboxPin important emails to the top of your inbox.
 Source: Microsoft

-Snooze email
+Snooze Emails

 Snoozing emailSnoozing email.
 Source: Microsoft